kwynncom/positive-gmail-check/README.md

 With that said, it is running at https://kwynn.com/t/7/12/email/  .
 It will immediately take you to an OAUTH screen.
 ******
+RUNNING STUFF - A DEVELOPMENT (NOT LIVE) ISSUE

+The following only happens in development, because the live version has been very, very reliable.
+The probably may be a conflict between live and dev.
+I suspect I am not handling an error properly.

+There is a situation in which the system breaks and the solution is to delete the OAUTH tokens, probably both in sessions and the gootokens
+(or whatever I called it) table / collection.
+Specifically, I think a $code keeps going through ahd through repeatedly--the redirect gets called repeatedly--but the system still won't auth.

+Ideally I would track this down; we'll see.

+It looks like I only keep auth data in the go / goo collection when there is a refresh token; otherwise I keep it only in the sessions collection.
+In this case I mean the final auth data--access tokens and refresh tokens.
+*****
 INSTALLATION STUFF

 **